Alex Dickerson

-Alexander Ross Dickerson (born May 26, 1990), nicknamed "Grandpa", is an American professional baseball left fielder for the High Point Rockers of the Atlantic League of Professional Baseball.
+Alexander Ross Dickerson (born May 26, 1990), nicknamed "Grandpa", is an American former professional baseball left fielder.
 He has previously played in Major League Baseball (MLB) for the San Diego Padres, San Francisco Giants, and Atlanta Braves, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons.

 In college at Indiana University he was a unanimous selection as the 2010 Big Ten Conference Baseball Player of the Year.
 Dickerson was drafted by the Pittsburgh Pirates in the third round of the 2011 Major League Baseball draft.
 He was the 2012 Florida State League Player of the Year, 2013 Eastern League Rookie of the Year, and 2015 Pacific Coast League Rookie of the Year.
 He made his MLB debut with the San Diego Padres in 2015.
 He underwent Tommy John surgery in 2018.
 Dickerson played for Team Israel in the 2023 World Baseball Classic.

 Amateur career

 Dickerson attended Poway High School in Poway, California, and played on the baseball team as a first baseman and outfielder.
 He batted .354/.420/.686 as a junior, .455/.522/.851 as a senior, and was named All-San Diego Division I Player of the Year.
 At the age of fifteen Dickerson underwent back surgery, and first became known by the nickname Grandpa.

 The Washington Nationals selected Dickerson in the 48th round of the 2008 Major League Baseball draft.
 He elected, however, to attend Indiana University, where he played outfield and designated hitter for the Indiana Hoosiers baseball team from 2009 to 2011.
 As a freshman, batting cleanup, Dickerson hit .370/.428/.618 with 14 home runs.
 He was named the Big Ten Conference's Freshman of the Year and received Freshman All-American honors.

 Dickerson had a breakout season as a sophomore, slugging .805 (8th in the nation) and winning the Big Ten Triple Crown by leading the Big Ten in batting average (.419), home runs (24; second in the nation), and runs batted in (75).
 He was named the Big Ten Conference Baseball Player of the Year, and earned first-team All-American honors.
 In his junior season he batted .367/.440/.540.

 In 2009 and 2010, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.